eternal44/git_help/README.md

   Take a snippet from any text and alphabetize it in two different folders.

 * Any others?
 Please pass your ideas to jamesyoun710@gmail.com

+This also might be a good time to discuss naming conventions for our commits, our own merging rules, etc.